axonivy/doc-images/README.md

-# README #
+# README

-Static images for documentation.
+Images for the Axon.ivy Product Documentation